 Any student, visitor, faculty or staff member who is a victim of, or witness to a crime while on MiSPP property is expected to make a report of the criminal activity as soon as possible to the Director of Finance and Facilities or the Farmington Hills Police Department, (248) 871-2700.
-Within the next seven days, the victim or witness should file a formal report with the Director of Finance and Facilities for institutional response and record keeping.
+Within the next seven days, the victim or witness should file a formal report with the Director of Information and Building Services or the Vice President for institutional response and record keeping.
 In situations where warranted, MiSPP will investigate further and will pursue legal actions, possibly independent of the municipality of Farmington Hills.
 Any student who has a Personal Protection Order against a third party must notify the school administration.